-The Board is accountable to the shareholders of the Company and its primary responsibilities are to:
+The Board is accountable to the shareholders of the Company, and its primary responsibilities are to:

-- Develop the Group's long-term corporate strategies and broad policies - Approve budgets and business plans - Approve acquisition or disposal of investments and assets in particular those that require shareholders' notification or approval under the Listing Rules - Lead corporate governance and sustainability - Oversee the management of the Group, including the design, implementation and monitoring of the risk management and internal controls and sustainability management systems - Prepare accounts and financial statements of the Group - Monitor the Group's operating and financial performance

-- Assess the achievement of targets set by the Board periodically - Oversee matters that may involve a conflict of interest of a substantial shareholder or a Director - Review and monitor the training and continuous professional development of the Board and senior management
+- Develop the Group's long-term corporate strategies and broad policies - Approve budgets and business plans - Approve acquisition or disposal of investments and assets, in particular those that require shareholders' notification or approval under the Listing Rules - Lead corporate governance and sustainability - Oversee the management of the Group, including the design, implementation, and monitoring of the risk management, internal controls and sustainability management systems - Prepare accounts and financial statements of the Group - Monitor the Group's operating and financial performance - Assess the achievement of targets set by the Board periodically - Oversee matters that may involve a conflict of interest of a substantial shareholder or a Director - Review and monitor the training and continuous professional development of the Board and senior management

-The Board delegates certain responsibilities to Board Committees outlined below.
-Executive Director(s) are delegated authority to oversee the Group's business operations, implementation of strategies laid down by the Board, and the making of day-to-day operating decisions.
+The Board delegates certain responsibilities to Board Committees as outlined below.
+Executive Director(s) are authorised to oversee the Group's business operations, implement Board strategies and make day-to-day operating decisions.

-The Company adopts a diverse approach to the composition of Board members enhancing diverse perspectives and independence.

-The Chairman meets with the INEDs without the presence of any other Directors or management at least once a year to facilitate more liberated expression of views.
-Directors are free to engage external independent professional advisers to assist them to discharge their duties as they think fit, including the identification of suitable director candidates, at the expense of the Company.
-They are also free to invite any staff members to attend meetings or engage with them directly for information as they think fit.
+The Company adopts a diverse approach to Board composition enhancing perspectives and independence.
+The Chairman meets with the INEDs at least once a year without other Directors or management present, to facilitate open expression of views.
+Directors are free to engage external independent professional advisers, at the Company's expense, to assist in discharging their duties, including identifying suitable director candidates.
+They may also invite staff members to attend meetings or engage with them directly for information as needed.

-The Nomination Committee reviews annually the implementation and effectiveness of these mechanisms, and make recommendations on proposed changes to the Board where appropriate.
+The Nomination Committee annually reviews the implementation and effectiveness of these mechanisms and make recommendations for changes to the Board where appropriate.